Alexia1305/OtrisymNMF_DCBM/README.md

-# Degree-Corrected Block Model: A New Approach and Efficient Initialization for Inference
+# A Matrix Factorization Framework for Community Detection under the Degree-Corrected Block Model with Efficient Initialization for Inference

 We use **OtrisymNMF** as a **degree corrected block model (DCBM)** to detect communities in several benchmark networks, including the LFR benchmark.
 We also demonstrate that our initialization, based on separable NMF, significantly improves the results of classical inference methods for the **DCBM of Karrer and Newman**.

 All the tools for OtrisymNMF are available in the Python package **OtrisymNMF**.
 For Karrer and Newman's DCBM and inference methods, we used the **pysbm** package.
-The Karate notebook compares the use of OtrisymNMF and Karrer and Newman's DCBM on the **Karate Club network**.
+The provided notebooks compare the performance of **OtrisymNMF** and **Karrer and Newman's DCBM** on three real-world networks:
+- the **Karate Club network**,
+- the **Political Blog network**, and
+- the **Southern Women network**.

-The other files contain experiments demonstrating that the SVCA initialization significantly improves the results of inference methods.
+Additional experiment files demonstrate that the **SVCA initialization** significantly improves the performance of inference methods on various benchmark graphs, including the **LFR benchmark**, and the **Scotland Interlock network**.

 # Reproduce the results

 ## 🔧 Requirements